Nandhiha/Alergic-Food-Model/README.md

 This repository contains the code for an Allergic Food Project, focusing on predicting and managing allergic reactions related to certain foods.
 The system utilizes machine learning, specifically implementing [Specify the algorithm or approach], and takes into account various features such as the individual's allergies, dietary preferences, and location.
 The implementation includes a user-friendly interface for real-time predictions, enhancing accessibility and usability for potential users.

+## Introduction
+Food allergies occur when the immune system reacts abnormally to certain foods, perceiving them as harmful substances.
+This reaction triggers a range of symptoms that can vary from mild to severe, and in some cases, even life-threatening.
+Common symptoms include skin rashes, itching, swelling, difficulty breathing, abdominal pain, vomiting, and in severe cases, anaphylaxis—a sudden and severe allergic reaction that requires immediate medical attention.

+Food allergies affect millions of people worldwide, with prevalence varying by region and population.
+In some countries, the incidence of food allergies has been steadily increasing, particularly among children.
+The most common food allergens include peanuts, tree nuts, shellfish, fish, eggs, milk, soy, and wheat.
 ## Table Of Contents
 Installation:#installation